-School Drug Education and Road Aware (SDERA) is the WA State Government's primary drug and road safety education strategy for all government and nongovernment schools, and early childhood services.
-SDERA is a cross-sectoral initiative of the Association of Independent Schools of WA (AISWA), the Catholic Education WA (CEWA) and Department of Education (DOE) and is funded by the Mental Health Commission and the Road Trauma Trust Account.
+School Drug Education and Road Aware (SDERA) is the WA State Government's primary drug and road safety education strategy for all government and non-government schools, and early childhood services.
+SDERA is a cross-sectoral initiative of the Association of Independent Schools of WA (AISWA), the Catholic Education WA (CEWA) and Department of Education (DOE).
+SDERA is funded by the Mental Health Commission, Road Safety Commission via the Road Trauma Trust Account, and the Department of Education.